Guide

 • Additional Vacation Days: Additional days off are a coveted reward that allows employees more leisure and relaxation.

-• Flexible Company Budget: A flexible budget that employees can use for various purposes, such as training, work equipment, or personal projects.
+• Freely Usable Company Budget: A flexible budget that employees can use for various purposes, such as further education, work equipment, or personal projects.

-• Coverage of Training Costs: Covering the costs of professional training and courses is a valuable investment in employees' development.
+• Coverage of Further Education Costs: Covering the costs of professional further education and training is a valuable investment in the development of employees.

-• More Influence on Company Decisions: Additional responsibilities or more influence on company decisions can also be an attractive reward.
+• More Co-Determination Rights: Additional responsibilities or more influence on company decisions can also be an attractive reward.

 Monitoring and Measuring the Success of Employee Referral Programs

-To measure the success of an employee referral program, various Key Performance Indicators (KPIs) are helpful.
-These metrics provide insight into how effective the program is and where there is room for improvement.
+To measure the success of an employee referral program, various key performance indicators (KPIs) are helpful.
+These metrics provide insights into how effective the program is and where there is room for improvement.

 Success Rate